geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Implement a CustomScript crawler, which crawls in already crawled content

 ######Content-Management-Systems

+- [ ] Add interface in order to edit articles

 - [ ] Add output link/id of created threads and/or posts